Tiny-Belt/Plex_Bulk-File-Renamer/README.md

 # Plex_FileRenamer
 A simple utility tool with GUI for renaming multiple files in a folder to a new base name and a incrementing episode tag.

-Underconstruction 🏗️ Have to compile a exe and add the packages to the repo

 [Link to EXE](https://mega.nz/file/GB8izC6T#OrCdEK2fv8aAXr-L-b42EuGBTvJd39T0ZOpsKR5VRPQ)
 ```
 Example Format: